skleinei/alfred-confluence/README.md

 # Alfred Confluence Workflow

-The *Alfred Confluence Workflow* makes the Confluence Quick in the Alfred App.
+The Alfred Confluence workflow makes the Confluence Quick search available in the Alfred App.

 Just hit `⌘ Space` and type `c Employee Records` to search for Confluence page.